Puerto Rico statehood movement: Potential benefits of statehood

+A United States flag with 51 stars.
+According to the Flag Act of 1818, a new star must be added to the United States's flag for every new state admitted to the Union.
+If Puerto Rico becomes a US state, the United States may have a flag similar or identical to the flag displayed above.

 Puerto Rico is, by a large margin, the largest U.S. territory in terms of both population and geographical area, being similar to Connecticut with respect to population size (~3.3 million to CT's 3.6 million) and geographical area (13,791 square km to CT's 14,357).
 Puerto Rico residents do not participate in the Presidential elections because Puerto Rico does not have any electoral votes, but individual Puerto Ricans do have the right to vote when residing in a U.S. state or the District of Columbia.
 If Puerto Rico were to become a state, they would gain the ability to vote in Presidential elections.

 Benefits of statehood include an additional $10 billion per year in federal funds, the right to vote in presidential elections, higher Social Security and Medicare benefits, increased minimum wage, and a right for its government agencies and municipalities to file for bankruptcy.
 The latter is currently prohibited.

 The primary debate over Puerto Rican statehood is about representation.
 Some proposals seek to give it representation without statehood, giving it its apportioned representatives in the House and two Senators like a state without officially adding it to the union.

 Whether Puerto Rico is given statehood or simply apportioned members of Congress as a Commonwealth or territory, this will have an impact on the make-up of the House.
 As the Reapportionment Act of 1929 mandates the House be capped at 435 members, Puerto Rico would end up with Representatives that would otherwise have been apportioned to other states.